Updated April 2026

 Resolution

-Repairs arranged or payout made.
+Repairs are arranged or a payout is made based on your policy terms.
 You pay your excess.
 Emergency accommodation may be provided if the motorhome is your primary residence.

 Frequently Asked Questions